 But what makes Ring products stand out is that it allows you to join a sort of digital neighborhood watch, where you can get alerts from neighbors about possible threats and inform them as well about threats happening at your home.
 Ring offers the Neighbors app, which will keep you updated about alerts posted by your neighbors about suspicious activity around the area.
 This will help you get in touch with your neighbors as well.
 For instance, if somebody alerted the neighborhood about a suspicious looking man, and you hear somebody’s ringing your doorbell, you can see from your smartphone what the Ring Video Doorbell is seeing, send a snapshot of the person outside your door to see if that was the person they were alerting everybody about.

 Ring offers video recording plans that allow you to record, store, and share videos.
 The Protect Basic will cost you $30 per year per camera.
 But if you want to have more protection, you can get the Protect Plus, which costs $100 per year for an unlimited number of cameras.
-On top of being able to record, store and share your videos, you also get round-the-clock professional monitoring.
+On top of being able to record (cloud storage is unlimited) and share your videos, you also get round-the-clock professional monitoring.

-Ring Alarm vs SimpliSafe: Which is the better buy?
+SimpliSafe vs Ring: Which is the better buy?

 If you already have Ring’s video doorbells and cameras, then it would make sense that you buy Ring Alarm as it works well with other Ring products and a limited number of connected devices.
 SimpliSafe’s biggest weak point is that it does not integrate well with other connected devices.
 In fact, after all these years, SimpliSafe only offers integration with Nest Thermostat, and even that is limited.
 The integration allows you to set your Nest Learning Thermostat to home or away mode when you arm or disarm your SimpliSafe system.